-So, how does Taekwondo help those with ADHD?
-It will give them an improved attitude, laser focus, and the determination to achieve anything they set their minds to.
+So, how does Taekwondo help kids with ADHD?
+Taekwondo will give kids with ADHD an improved attitude, greater ability to focus, and the determination to achieve anything they set their minds to.

 Taekwondo is a great way for someone with ADHD to learn about mental focus and their behavior.
 Each Taekwondo school has its own way of helping those with ADHD, so lets look further at the major benefits